oscaribv/exotrending/README.md

 #EXOTRENDRING
 #### Written by Oscar Barragán
 ##### email: oscaribv@gmail.com
-##### Updated Feb 07, 2017
+##### Updated Feb 09, 2017

 ## __Introduction__

-* This software suite is a small compilation to detrended exoplanet transit light curves
+* This software suite is a small compilation to detrended exoplanet transit light curves.

+* It is very simple and it can be used straightforward.

 * If you have a light curve (time and flux) and some good epeheris, this code can help you!

-* I have only tested it with Kepler light-curves, but it should work for any file with a time and flux column.
+* I have only tested it with Kepler light curves, but it should work for any file with a time and flux column.

 ## ** Dependencies **